xonixx/xonixx.github.io/self-update.md

 Probably, the most correct one is to maintain a separate file (like a text file or JSON) on our own server with a list of all releases and their versions.

-I didn't want to go this route right now because the maintenance complexity of this solution would be much higher than the current scale of the project.
+I didn't want to go this route because the maintenance complexity of this solution would be much higher than the current scale of the project.

 Another option would be to use the GitHub API to get the latest release version.